And then the day came,

 to blossom.

-3. Universality of the Theme: The poem speaks to anyone who has ever faced a difficult decision, battled self‑doubt, or hesitated to pursue their potential.
-It is a timeless reminder that change, though daunting, is often necessary for a fulfilling life.
+- Timeless Relevance: “Risk” speaks to anyone who has ever faced a difficult decision, grappled with self-doubt, or hesitated to pursue their true potential.
+Its message transcends specific circumstances, offering a timeless reminder that embracing change, despite its daunting nature, is often essential for a meaningful and fulfilling existence.
+This poem encourages introspection and action, making it a truly shareable piece of wisdom.

 Exploring the Metaphor of the Bud and Blossom